Teacher's alleged mock slave auction in 5th grade class prompts A.G. response

 Vernex Harding, the mother of a student at the school in Westchester County, about 15 miles north of Manhattan, told media outlets that the white teacher recently allowed white students to bid on and "buy" black students, who were to pretend to be slaves.

-“I’m shocked and infuriated that this happened to my son,” Harding told the Daily News.
+“I’m shocked and infuriated that this happened to my son,” Harding told the New York Daily News.
 “I’m very shaken.”

 She said her son was "humiliated."